niklaas/port-builder/Readme.md

 4. Your're now on the remote machine.
 Start `tmux` and run `build-ports`.

+5. Don't forget to run `terraform destroy` on your local machine once compilation is done.
+Otherwise your Amazon AWS bill will rise...

 # Structure of the Skeleton

 - `builder.tf` is the most important file.
 It includes the rules for